How much is the enrollment deposit, and when is it due? There is a $200 nonrefundable enrollment deposit due once admitted.

+What are the accepted forms of payment?
 You can pay your bill online directly through My Payment Center, which can be found on Porches.
-Go to Porches, select Flyer Student Services, then go to My Payment Center.
-You may use:
+Go to Porches, select Flyer Student Services and then go to My Payment Center.

 An e-check – ACH